l0calh05t/advent-of-code-2021/README.md

 That approach worked fine for the value packets, but due to the context dependence in the operator packets (and [`chumsky` doesn't support nested parsers yet](https://github.com/zesterer/chumsky/issues/50)) it wasn't suitable for those packets.
 So another custom parser.
 So what?

+## Day 17

+May have to revisit this one in the future.
+There is a clear valid range for the initial *x* velocities, and I am fairly certain the same is true for the *y* velocities (although probably dependent on the initial *x* velocity), but I was too tired to figure it out.
+In any case, I finally used `regex` for this one.
+Literally the first time I ever used a regex in Rust.
+Weird.